-LESSON/UNIT: Weekly Zoom Call SUBJECT/GRADE: JK DATES: 3/29-4/2
+LESSON/UNIT: Weekly Zoom Call SUBJECT/GRADE: JK DATES: 4/5-4/9

-What do students need to do?
-Directed drawing of a decorated egg.
-With your teacher, you will draw the out an egg and draw different patterns/lines on the inside of your egg (zig-zag line straight lines, dashed lines, wavy lines).
-What do students need Submit the Following: Directed drawing of a decorated egg.
-With your teacher, you will draw the out an egg and draw different patterns/lines on the inside of your egg (zig-zag line straight lines, dashed lines, wavy lines). an egg and draw different patterns/lines on the inside of your egg (zig-zag line straight lines, dashed lines, wavy lines). straight lines, dashed lines, wavy lines). es, What do students need Submit the Following: What do students need Submit the Following: What do students need Submit the Following: What do students need Submit the Following: What do students need Submit the Following: 1 What do students need 1 Submit the Following: to submit?
-1. Participation in zoom call How can students Submit Work Via: submit their work?
-1. Electronically via Seesaw (preferred method, if possible) 2.
+What do students need Activities to be completed during your weekly scheduled zoom call (Group). to do? ☐ Spring Bingo!
+Your teacher will send you each your own card.
+This way you all have different cards and don't all get a bingo at the same time.
+What do students need Submit the Following: to submit? ☐ 1.
+Participation in zoom call How can students Submit Work Via: submit their work?
+Electronically via Seesaw (preferred method, if possible) 2.
 Email it to the teacher 3.
-Drop off at school What standards do the SED-2b: Build and strengthen positive relationships with new teachers or caregivers o ver lessons cover? time. o do SED-2c: Use language effectively to converse with familiar adults, to ask for help, or to something 5 do CD-12e: Recall and imitate different musical tones, rhythms, rhymes, and songs as the ΑV make music and participate in a variety of musical and rhythmic experiences, including - singing, clapping to the beat, listening and using musical instruments 5 CLL-1a: Initiate and engage in conversation and discussions with adults and other child dren that include multiple back and forth exchanges CLL-7a: Show joy in playing with the sounds of language, repeating songs, poems, fingerplays, and rhymes, occasionally adding their own rhymes CLL-7c: Repeat familiar songs, rhymes, and phrases from favorite storybooks CLL-1b: Participate in a group discussion, making comments and asking questions related ted to the topic.
-CLL-2b: Speak clearly enough to be understood by most people, although may make so ome pronunciation errors.
-CLL-2c: Use complete sentences that are grammatically correct most of the time to ex press ideas, feelings, and intentions.
-CLL-2a: Adapt their communication to meet social expectations (speak quietly in the li brary, speak politely to older relatives).
+Drop off at school What standards do the lessons cover?
+SED-2b: Build and strengthen positive relationships with new teachers or caregivers over time.
+SED-2c: Use language effectively to converse with familiar adults, to ask for help, or to do something CD-12e: Recall and imitate different musical tones, rhythms, rhymes, and songs as they make music and participate in a variety of musical and rhythmic experiences, including singing, clapping to the beat, listening and using musical instruments CLL-1a: Initiate and engage in conversation and discussions with adults and other children that include multiple back and forth exchanges CLL-7a: Show joy in playing with the sounds of language, repeating songs, poems, fingerplays, and rhymes, occasionally adding their own rhymes CLL-7c: Repeat familiar songs, rhymes, and phrases from favorite storybooks CLL-1b: Participate in a group discussion, making comments and asking questions related to the topic.
+CLL-2b: Speak clearly enough to be understood by most people, although may make some pronunciation errors.
+CLL-2c: Use complete sentences that are grammatically correct most of the time to express ideas, feelings, and intentions.
+CLL-2a: Adapt their communication to meet social expectations (speak quietly in the library, speak politely to older relatives).
 CLL-1c: Provide meaningful responses to questions and pose questions to learn new information, clarify ideas, and have their needs met.
-What materials do students need?
+What materials do If you do not have access to the required materials, contact your teacher. students need?
 Required Materials: What extra resources • none can students use?
 Extra Resources: • none